-The company, Sqrrl, is the creator of Sqrrl Enterprise, which is the most secure, scalable, and flexible NoSQL database, and it is powered by Apache Accumulo.
 Sqrrl Enterprise is the only solution that offers the combination of cell-level security controls, petabyte scalability for multi-structured data, native Hadoop integration, and diverse analytic capabilities, including full-text search, aggregations, and graph analysis.
-Customers use Sqrrl Enterprise to rapidly build applications on top of their Big Data.
+It is built on Apache Accumulo, and customers use Sqrrl Enterprise to rapidly build applications on top of their Big Data.

 Development of Accumulo began in 2008, when the National Security Agency (NSA) began searching for a new data store that could meet its growing data challenges.
 NSA requirements included: